kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

-Yes, 2 additional fields to the `ResourceSlice` and `ResoureClaim` APIs
+Yes, 2 additional fields to the `ResourceSlice` and `ResourceClaim` APIs

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?